CNR-STIIMA-IRAS/comau-experimental/PDL_programs/README.md

 ## ROS_COMAU_motion

 This is an holdable program where the motion along the trajectory is performed.
 Inside the code, all the motion commands of the driver are present.
-The motion between the trajectory points (except the last one) is made by a MOVEFLY command with cartesian linear interpolation and tolerance on the position reach set to 1.
+The motion between the trajectory points (except the last one) is made by a MOVEFLY command with cartesian linear interpolation and tolerance on the position reach set to the value defined in each point's definition.

 **Note:**
 Robot frames are not set to zero at the program beginnig, hence the interpolator will use the last frames set by the user.